-- 24.5 A set of tires is considered to be comprised of two front and two rear tires.
-According to the number of races per Event, unless otherwise specified by the Championship, each driver may use for qualifying and races no more than: - a) one and a half sets of new dry-weather tires for an Event counting 1 or 2 races - b) two sets of new dry weather tires for an Event counting 3 or 4 races
+A set of tires is considered to be comprised of two front and two rear tires.
+Unless otherwise specified by the Championship, each driver may use for qualifying and races no more than two (2) sets of new dry weather tires for an Event counting two (2) or more races.

 Dry-weather tires used for testing and practice do not need to be declared or scanned.
 However, for the official practice sessions, scrubbed tires must be used if the session is dry and will be checked on grid.
+"Scrubbed" tires are defined as tires that have been through at least one (1) heat-cycle on a racetrack showing visible signs of the mold release flashing and white printed lettering being worn off of the tread surface.